jlbradley1844/jlbradley1844.github.io/_drafts/a-moral-theory-of-racism.md

 about, there is little discussion of root causes of this prediliction.

 Let's start with religious beliefs.
-While most religous beliefs have nothing about racism as such, this has to take into account that racism as a feature in society is actually fairly novel.
-In fact, to my knowledge there is only one revealed religion whose origins lie after the development of theories of race in the 1700s (more on that later).
-While those who have neither respect nor knowledge of religions are happy to pin religion as being at fault, the teachings themselves hardly lend support for any support of tribalism.
+While most religous beliefs have nothing about racism as such, one has to remember that racism as a distinct idea actually fairly novel.
+To my knowledge, there is only one revealed religion whose origins lie after the development of theories of race in the 1700s (more on that later).
+While those who have neither respect nor knowledge of religions are happy to pin religion as being at fault, religious teachings themselves hardly lend support for any support of nationalism or tribalism.
 If anything, the three great evangelizing religions of Christianity, Buddhism and Islam all did their best to deemphasize the importance of origin and place, if only to facilitate the spread of their religion.
-Even though racists have attempted to use scripture of one sort or other to back up their views, it is unsurprising that their more tolerant opponents have much easier time finding scripture that overtly backs up their arguments.
+Even though racists have attempted to use scripture of one sort or other to back up their views, it is unsurprising that their more tolerant opponents have much easier time finding scriptures that overtly backs up their arguments.
 Racists, on the other hand, have generally used tortured, tenditious readings of the scripture that generally would have no purchase in society, were it not for the